Menu

 This project will provide a wide variety of employment opportunities for the local workforce, from construction to supporting services.
 For example, we will be working with our contractors to promote the use of Squamish businesses to supply small tools, materials and general support services.
 This project will generate significant revenue for the District of Squamish through various forms of taxes and fees.

-We joined and supported the Tri-Cities Chamber for their 2021 Christmas Luncheon, which featured a food drive for the SHARE Family & Community Services Society.
-In total, the drive collected over 600 pounds of food for families in need.
-We were thrilled to partner with the Chamber on this initiative, and will continue looking for similar opportunities to give back to the communities where we live and work.
+We joined and supported the Tri-Cities Chamber for their 2024 Holiday Luncheon, which featured a food drive for SHARE Family & Community Services.
+In total, the drive collected more than 215 pounds of food for families in need.
+We were thrilled to partner with the Chamber and SHARE on this initiative for the fourth year, and we’ll continue to look for similar opportunities to give back to the communities where we live and work.
+Read more about our time at the luncheon.

 Group of people standing under a Fortis BC tent at an outdoor event